elastic/kibana/src/ui/ui_i18n/README.md

 you can find default format options used as the prototype of the formats provided to the constructor.

-Creating instances of `IntlMessageFormat` is an expensive operation.
+Creating instances of `IntlMessageFormat` is expensive.
 [Intl-format-cache](https://github.com/yahoo/intl-format-cache)
 library is simply to make it easier to create a cache of format instances of a particular type to aid in their reuse.
 Under the